argoproj/argo-cd/docs/user-guide/auto_sync.md

       selfHeal: true
 ```

-Disabling self-heal does not guarantee that live cluster changes won't be reverted in multi-source applications.
-Even if a resource's source remains unchanged, changes in one of the sources can trigger `autosync`.
-To handle such cases, consider disabling `autosync`.

 ## Automated Sync Semantics

 * An automated sync will only be performed if the application is OutOfSync.
 Applications in a